FAQ (Freaked-outed-ly Asked Questions)

 Our book club for feelings - We explore different ways of thinking about crisis and emotional distress, with fellow travellers.
 Our ‘readings’ can be anything from NPR's Invisibilia to Pema Chodron, a Buddhist nun, talking about how lucky you are if your life falls apart.
 Read more about how to get involved here.

 Our online courses (coming soon!) - due to popular demand, we're working on some online courses about how to make sense of big, scary feelings.
 Find out more here.

 Where is the Big Feels Club?

 We're based in Melbourne, Australia.
-We're also currently exploring how we might start some experiments elsewhere in Australia, and also New Zealand.
+We're also currently exploring how we might start some experiments elsewhere in Australia, New Zealand, and around the world.
 Some of the things we have planned will be available online too.
 If you’re a particularly keen bean who’d like to get something happening in your hometown, send us an email with some information about yourself and your idea.